cfr/burningbar/INSTALL.md

     $ make

-Will try to install dependency (ghc, using [brew.sh](http://brew.sh) or apt) and compile executable `./burningbar`.
+Will try to install dependency (ghc, using [brew.sh](http://brew.sh) or apt) and compile `./burningbar` executable.
 Repo provides OS X binary to use with Xcode.

 ### [Cabal](burningbar.cabal)